October 9 Revolution: Organization and planning

-On Friday, October 6, Villamil spoke with Francisco Loro, co-owner of the schooner "Alcance" with Luzárraga, asking him to slightly delay the ship's departure to Panama, pending the outcome of the action that is about to be carried out.
+On Friday, October 6, Villamil spoke with Francisco Loro, co-owner of the schooner "Alcance" with Manuel Antonio de Luzárraga, asking him to slightly delay the ship's departure to Panama, pending the outcome of the action that is about to be carried out.
 After Loro's acceptance, he visited Luzárraga, from whom he also obtained an affirmative answer, but without telling him the whole truth so as not to hurt him sensitively, since he was Spanish.
 This is how he asked him to delay the departure of Loro, who was the captain of the ship so that he could attend the reception that he would give at his home on October 8, to celebrate his appointment as Attorney General.

 Some concern was felt among the independentistas, on Saturday, October 7, due to the rumor that Father Querejasú of the Church of San Francisco had alerted Don Pascual Vivero about the revolution in the making.
 This fact separated the plotters into two bands; the first in favor of carrying out the revolution as quickly as possible, and the second, inclined to wait for a more propitious occasion after things calm down.
 Febres-Cordero belonged to the first group, who once again tipped the scales in his favor.
 After the harangue, the revolution speeded up its march, and it was decided to hold a final meeting on Sunday the 8th at Villamil's house in the afternoon, taking advantage of the reception offered on that day.

 Finally, on Sunday, October 8, 1820, all the plotters met at 4 in the afternoon.
 After an hour and a half, a clarion call was heard corresponding to the call of the officers of the "Reserve Grenadiers of Cuzco."
 Escobedo ordered that Captain Vargas attend the call, and he returned with the respective report.
 After a few moments they learned that a war meeting had been held at Governor Vivero's house, it was decided to take measures in case the rumors had any foundation, so the squad was formed on the boardwalk.
 However, the mood weakened, when it seems that the plans had to change substantially.
 The officers go to the "Granaderos", and the three Venezuelans left to capture impressions on the street and return.
 The fears receded when they saw that the "Grenadiers" went shortly to his barracks and Escobedo returned to Villamil at 10:30 at night to announce that everything was ready and arranged, and that at two in the tomorrow they would meet in their barracks where a large number of supporters of the cause would gather.
 When Escobedo said goodbye, he assured Villamil that the victory would be total, adding that no drop of blood would be shed, since there would be no one to fight with.